br0kend/react/docs/contributing/implementation-notes.md

 ### Updating

 In the previous section, we implemented unmounting.
-However React wouldn't be very useful if each prop change unmounted and mounted the whole tree.
+However Reacc wouldn't be very useful if each prop change unmounted and mounted the whole tree.
 The goal of the reconciler is to reuse existing instances where possible to preserve the DOM and the state:

 ```js
 var rootEl = document.getElementById('root');